 $85 + tax – be sure to note that you’re a Steel Pen participant!

-Reservations and this special fee will be available starting October 7, 2017, so reserve your room soon!
+Reservations and this special fee will be available until October 7, 2017, so reserve your room soon!

 Questions?
 E-mail firstname.lastname@example.org